Ichraq00/hadoop-spark-jupyter-workbench/README.md

 ```
 # Important Notes

-🛑 Fixing Namenode and Datanode Port Issues
+🛑 Fixing `Namenode` and `Datanode` Port Issues:

-By default, the image you are using for Namenode and Datanodes is configured with old ports (50010 for Namenode and 50075 for Datanodes), which may not work when accessing them through the web UI. the ports are updated in the docker-compose.yml file but we also need to modify the HDFS configuration (hdfs-site.xml) inside the containers.
+By default, the image you are using for `Namenode` and `Datanodes` is configured with old ports (50010 for Namenode and 50075 for Datanodes), which may not work when accessing them through the web UI. the ports are updated in the `docker-compose.yml` file but we also need to modify the HDFS configuration (`hdfs-site.xml`) inside the containers.

-Step-by-Step Guide to Fix Ports
+👉Step-by-Step Guide to Fix Ports

 1. Update Namenode Port

 To update the Namenode port (from the old default 50010), access the Namenode container by the following command:

 ```docker exec -it namenode bash```